-At the turn of the 21st century, Barry Bonds home run exploits put the spotlight on the bat he was using, and it was made out of maple.
+At the turn of the 21st century, Barry Bonds home run exploits put the spotlight on the bat he was using, and his bat was made out of maple.

 Birch, which is more flexible like ash and dense like maple, is starting to be picked up by a growing number of big leaguers.
-It recently passed ash as the number two type of bat in the MLB.
+Birch recently passed ash as the number two type of bat in major league baseball.

 When I started doing the research on traditional ash bats, I learned that there is a natural enemy causing some problems.
 For decades, Pennsylvania forests have provided ash wood for baseball bats.
 In 2002, the emerald ash borer, a species of beetle dangerous to ash trees and once foreign to America, was discovered in Michigan.
 By 2007 it had reached Pennsylvania.
 If it reaches certain parts of the state, the supply of ash bats could be severely diminished.
 While the manufacturers of bats are aware of the beetle and are taking what precautions they can, it still threatens.